myacampbell12/MCA-2023/week5.md

 - <b>lyricist:</b> the name of the person/people who wrote the lyrics to the piece of music
 - <b>encoder:</b> the name of the person/people that encoded the file
-- <b>date:</b> the date that the piece of music was released
+- <b>date:</b> the date that the piece of music was released I chose these elements as I believe them to be the most crucial pieces of information when encoding and analysing music.

 ## Task 2: Modifying the MEI document
 I updated my MEI file using MEIFriend to include the metadata I described above.
 It can be accessed [here](WEEK9FINAL.mei)